What Is HashiCorp Vault & How Does Vault Work?

 Below are some of the features that make HashiCorp Vault such an effective tool.

-2. Encryption: Vault provides Encryption as a Service (EaaS) to enable security teams to fortify data during transit and at rest.
-So even if an intrusion occurs, your data is encrypted, and the attacker would never get the raw data.
+- Encryption: Vault provides Encryption as a Service (EaaS) to enable security teams to fortify data during transit and at rest.
+So, even if an intrusion occurs, your data is encrypted, and the attacker would never get the raw data.

-Now we can understand why HashiCorp Vault is called an identity-based secret and encryption management system: there are many types of secrets it can store.
+Now we can understand why HashiCorp Vault is called an identity-based secret and encryption management system: it can store many types of secrets.

 How HashiCorp Vault Works